codex-protocol/api-docs/source/includes/response-examples.md

 ------------------------ | -------------------- | ------------------------------
-medium                   | String               | The asset's medium. condition                | String               | The asset's condition. creatorName              | String               | The name of the asset's creator. assetSoldAt              | Date                 | When the asset was sold. assetCreatedAt           | Date                 | When the asset was created.
+medium                   | String               | The asset's medium. condition                | String               | The asset's condition. lotNumber                | String               | The lot number of the auction this asset was part of. auctionName              | String               | The name of the auction this asset was part of. creatorName              | String               | The name of the asset's creator. assetSoldAt              | Date                 | When the asset was sold. assetCreatedAt           | Date                 | When the asset was created.